LiliaFramework/Lilia/docs/docs/libraries/lia.networking.md

 # Networking Library

-This page documents network variable and message helpers.
+This page documents network-variable and message helpers.

 ---

 ## Overview

-The networking library synchronizes data between the server and clients.
-It

-wraps a few Garry's Mod networking helpers so global variables can be stored in

-`lia.net.globals` and automatically replicated.
-Any values sent through this

-system are synced to players on spawn using `PlayerInitialSpawn` and must not

-contain functions (or tables holding functions) as they cannot be serialized.
+The networking library synchronises data between the server and clients.
+It wraps a few Garry’s Mod helpers so global variables can be stored in `lia.net.globals` and automatically replicated.
+Any value sent through this system is re-sent to players on spawn via `PlayerInitialSpawn` and **must not** contain functions (or tables that contain functions), as they cannot be serialised.

 ---